 Pazzeria Dregher – A simple pizzeria with a twist: an owner, who on a good evening will sing you songs like an opera star.

-Mastro Ciccio – Best sandwiches with fresh local ingredients.
+Mastro Ciccio – Best of Bari sandwiches with fresh local ingredients.
 Once you try, you will have a different idea of what a “sandwich” is.